bruceravel/BLA-XANES/doc/exp/overview.rst

 the sample.

 The analyzer is the shiny object just below and to the left of the center of the center of the photo.
-The shiny part is the Si (22) crystal.
-The aluminum frame around the Si is in the log-spiral shape.
+The shiny part is the Si (220) crystal.
+The aluminum frame around the Si is made in the log-spiral shape.

 The sheets of metal between the sample and the analyzer are for shielding light that might scatter from the region of the sample in